oneops/oneops.github.io/user/account/index.md

 ---
-layout: user-doc
+layout: wmt/docs
+side-navigation: user-navigation.html
 title: Account
 ---

+# Account

 Administrative users of OneOps typically manage the account configuration and related aspects in OneOps such as security setup and cloud configuration:

 <ul>